amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 ## JHipster Example for Composite Primary Keys in Cassandra

+### Project Update

+This project has been renamed and relocated to a new repository: https://github.com/amarpatel-xx/jhipster-cassandra-example.
+Additionally, the JHipster Blueprint has been moved to: https://github.com/amarpatel-xx/generator-jhipster-cassandra.

+Please note that all future updates and developments will be available exclusively at these new locations.

 ### About this JHipster Example

 This code was generated using the JHipster blueprint `generator-jhipster-cassandra-composite-primary-key`.